-Goal 1: Provide for a safe, efficient, and environmentally sound transportation system which, through its location, capacity, and design, will effectively serve the existing land use development pattern and meet anticipated transportation demand generated by existing and planned land uses.
+Goal 1: Provide for a safe, efficient, and environmentally sound transportation system which, development pattern and meet anticipated transportation demand generated by existing and planned land uses.

-- A. Protect historic, scenic, scientific, and cultural sites when constructing new or improving existing transportation facilities. - B. Minimize the disruption of environmentally sensitive areas when constructing new or improving existing transportation facilities. - C. Design transportation facilities to be aesthetically pleasing and sensitive to the landscape, including such amenities as buffers in urban areas and minimizing unsightly views such as junkyards, billboards, and strip commercial development in rural areas.
+- A. Protect historic, scenic, scientific, and cultural sites when constructing new or improving existing transportation facilities. - B. Minimize the disruption of environmentally sensitive areas when constructing new or improving existing transportation facilities. - C. Design transportation facilities to be sensitive to the landscape, including such amenities as buffers and minimizing unsightly views such as junkyards, billboards, and strip commercial development in rural areas. - D. Manage right-of-way vegetation to protect wildlife, appropriate use of herbicides, reduce maintenance costs, and improve safety. - E. Reduce accident exposure by improving deficient roadways.

-- D. Manage right-of-way vegetation to protect wildlife, appropriate use of herbicides, reduce maintenance costs, and improve safety. - E. Locate transportation facilities to minimize exposure of people to harmful or annoying air, water, or noise pollution levels. - F. Reduce accident exposure by improving deficient roadways. - G. Manage driveway access location and design to ensure traffic safety, provide adequate emergency vehicle access, and prevent damage to roadways and ditches. - H. Require developers to bear the costs for the improvement or construction of roads needed to serve new development. - I. Guide new growth to existing road systems so that new development does not financially burden the town or make inefficient use of tax dollars. - J. Monitor the effectiveness of existing, and opportunities for new, shared service agreements for providing town and local road maintenance.
+- F. Manage driveway access location and design to ensure traffic safety, provide adequate emergency vehicle access, and prevent damage to roadways and ditches. - G. Require developers to bear the costs for the improvement or construction of roads needed to serve new development. - H. Guide new growth to existing road systems so that new development does not financially burden the town or make inefficient use of tax dollars. - I. Monitor the effectiveness of existing, and opportunities for new, shared service agreements for providing town and local road maintenance.